Coeur d'Alene River water or watershed scenery in Idaho

 Best flows

 Use the RiverReports Prichard chart and USGS 12411000 together.
-Stable or slowly falling water is the easiest window; runoff, pushy canyon current, or storm color should narrow the plan to safe edges or another northern Idaho river.
+Stable or slowly falling water is the easiest window.
+Runoff, pushy canyon current, or storm color should narrow the plan to safe edges or another northern Idaho river.

-When to skip
+When to leave

 Skip the trip when cutthroat rules are unclear, runoff makes wading unsafe, access signs do not support the bank you planned to use, or warm low water makes trout handling a poor choice.